Class Agnostic Instance-level Descriptor for Visual Instance Search: Experiment

+Figure~\ref{fig:visualres} further showcases the instance search results from CLAID.
+More instance search results can be found from the Appendix.
+Meanwhile, the performance on other pre-trained ViT networks such as DINOv2~\cite{dinov2}, SigLIP~\cite{Zhai2023SigLIP}, and ViT pretrained by ~\cite{vit} is also reported in the Appendix.

-In order to study the behavior of our method on multi-instance search task, the performance on \textit{250} queries from \textit{INSTRE} is particularly evaluated.
-For these queries, there are more than one objects in presence in a query.
+In order to study the behavior of our method on a multi-instance search task, the performance on \textit{250} queries from \textit{INSTRE} is particularly evaluated.
+For these queries, there is more than one object present in a query.
 As shown in Table~\ref{tab:multi}, most of the methods show relatively better performance on this task than that of single instance search (reported in Table~\ref{tab:3search}).
 The search quality from all global features is considerably better.
 This is mainly because the large coverage of the instance query over the image makes it close to a conventional content-based image search task.
 The mixture of features from different instances becomes helpful in this context.
+Our method, along with recent class-agnostic detectors such as CutLER, U2Seg, VoteCut, and Orth, shows the best performance.
+All these methods are able to detect the major instance regions in one image, which are usually an integral of multiple instances.

-Our method still shows the best performance as it keeps the features extracted from different scales.
-The localization accuracy of different methods (measured by mIoU) is reported on Table~\ref{tab:iou}.
-Since the localization is impossible to fulfill for the global features, only the performance from instance level features is reported.
-The patch-level region masks from our method and CutLER are transformed to bounding boxes when we calculate the mIoU score.
-As shown in Table~\ref{tab:iou}, CLAID shows considerably better localization accuracy over DASR* and CutLER.
+The localization accuracy of the target instances on the candidate images is reported in Table~\ref{tab:iou}.
+Since the localization is impossible to fulfill for the global features, only the performance from the level features is reported.
+The patch-level region masks from our method, CutLER, U2Seg, VoteCut, and Orth are transformed to bounding boxes when we calculate the mIoU score.
+As shown in Table~\ref{tab:iou}, CLAID shows the secondary localization accuracy to VoteCut, which is the result of voting from several CutLER-like detectors based on six ViT backbones.
+The high localization accuracy is at the cost of relatively low detection efficiency (as shown in Table~\ref{tab:speed}).